zhi-g/sublime-ensime/README.md

     The archive will contain a directory with an Ensime version.

-    Extract the contents of this directory into the `server` subdirectory of just created `sublime-ensime` directory.
-If you do everything correctly, `sublime-ensime/server/bin` will contain Ensime startup scripts and `sublime-ensime/server/lib` will contain Ensime binaries.
+    Extract the contents of this directory into the `server` subdirectory of just created `Ensime` directory.
+If you do everything correctly, `Ensime/server/bin` will contain Ensime startup scripts and `Ensime/server/lib` will contain Ensime binaries.

 3. (Re)start Sublime Text editor.